 This means you are missing the gettext dependency.
-To fix this, follow the instructions in the section Installing Dependencies.
+To fix this, follow the instructions in the section Install system dependencies.
 Then either restart the installation process or run cubicweb-ctl i18ncubicweb && cubicweb-ctl i18ncube blog after installation.
 More information in Internationalization.